 1 – You did not list all your website where you’re promoting Amazon.

 When creating your account you have to tell Amazon every website where you will be promoting Amazon from.
 No exceptions.
-This includes a YouTube channel as well.
+This includes a YouTube channel as well (yes even silly vlogs made with an iPhone).
 My first account got banned because I had one website listed but was driving sales from my blog and YouTube channel that were not listed.
 This is not OK and your account will be closed if you do this.

 2 – You do not properly disclose you’re an Amazon Associate

 You don’t have text on the page where you’re promoting Amazon that says you’re a participant in the Amazon Associates program:

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 You must put this in your footer or sidebar.
 It needs to appear on any page with Amazon affiliate links.

 3 – You send affiliate links in your email news letter.